-Linux Mint is the #1 most popular and best user-friendly Ubuntu-based Linux distro available out there.
+Linux Mint is another popular and user-friendly Ubuntu-based Linux distro available out there.
 Linux Mint is a similarly perfect fit for both newcomers and advanced users.
-The main motto of Linux Mint is “From freedom came elegance,” which provides a stable, powerful, easy to use, and completely out-of-the-box experience.
+The main motto of Linux Mint is “From freedom came elegance,” which provides a stable, powerful, easy-to-use, and completely out-of-the-box experience.

 Linux Mint is a community-driven Linux distribution that is considered both easy to use and powerful.
-It does not disappoint the newbies who are in the phase of habituating themselves with Linux software packages.
-Not only its software easy to use but also grouped under the categories.
+It does not disappoint the newbies who are in the phase of habituating themselves to Linux software packages.
+Not only is its software easy to use but also grouped under categories.

 Linux Mint offers multimedia support without any need to install any software.
-Clement Lefebvre formed the project Linux Mint and developed it by the Linux Mint Team and Community.
+Clement Lefebvre formed the project Linux Mint and developed it with the Linux Mint Team and Community.

 Linux Mint is also earning praise for its performance.
 It runs fine on older computers as well.
-It is built upon the robust Ubuntu base and uses the same software solutions as Ubuntu.
+It is built upon a robust Ubuntu base and uses the same software solutions as Ubuntu.
 If you had been a Windows 7 lover earlier, the good news is that the Linux Mint desktop is quite similar to Windows 7.
 You will find a similar toolbar, menus, and tray icons.

-- Linux Mint is a Ubuntu-based Linux distro so that it will be fully compatible with Ubuntu software repositories.
+- Linux Mint is a Ubuntu-based Linux distro, so it will be fully compatible with Ubuntu software repositories.

 - Comes with a full-packed system including browser plugins, media codecs, support for DVD playback, Java, and other components.

 - Linux Mint comes with different flavors per user’s needs, including Cinnamon, GNOME, KDE, MATE, and Xfce.

 - If you like Mac OS, you must definitely go for the Linux Mint Cinnamon desktop environment, which is super stable and looks elegant.